fLexsooP/fLexsooP/README.md

 </p> -->
 <img src="wave.svg" alt="wave" width="100%" height="200"/>

-I'm a passionate computer science student with a keen interest in programming, and I'm currently focused on web development.
+<p style="font-size: 18px; letter-spacing: 2.5px; line-height: 30px; text-shadow: 2px 2px 5px green; color: #0a332b">I'm a passionate computer science student with a keen interest in programming, and I'm currently focused on web development.
 As a coding enthusiast, I love to create innovative and user-friendly websites that make a positive impact.
 I'm constantly exploring new technologies and frameworks to enhance my skills and build exciting projects.
-Check out my GitHub profile to see my latest coding adventures and contributions to the coding community!
+Check out my GitHub profile to see my latest coding adventures and contributions to the coding community!</p>

 ## 💡 My Skills